UKCloud/documentation/articles/azure/azs-ref-overview.md

 Virtual machines (VMs) provide the basic building block providing compute in Azure Stack.
 For a list of available VM sizes, see: <https://docs.microsoft.com/en-gb/azure/azure-stack/user/azure-stack-vm-sizes>.

-You can deploy VMs using the Azure Stack portal and other tooling.
+You can deploy VMs using the UKCloud Azure Stack portal and other tooling.
 VMs have the following support:

 - API